Hakowan/hakowan/docs/guide/data.md

 l3 = hkw.layer().data(mesh)
 ```

+See the [Mesh Deformation](../examples/deformation.md) example for a use case of reusing the same
+layer specification with different data fields.

 <!--
 In 2D data visualization, data is often represented as a table or data frame (e.g. Excel sheet or